 What is the mission of Chinese Family Camp?

-The Midwest Chinese Family Camp (CFC) unites a multi-generational community of extended Chinese American families for a week of fun and recreation in a modern resort setting.
+The Midwest Chinese Family Camp (CFC) unites a multi-generational community of extended Chinese and Chinese-American families for a week of fun and recreation in a modern lakeside retreat setting.
 We socialize, celebrate our culture and heritage, and learn from each other about being Chinese in America.
 Since 1958, our annual gatherings continually create and sustain deep and lifelong friendships that are truly priceless.

 Who attends CFC?
 How many?

 People of all ages attend CFC, usually with relatives.
 Their connections to China vary from direct to indirect.
 There are singles and couples who come without children, although most adults are parents or grandparents.
-Typically 75-90 people attend the entire week, with 10-20 more campers joining us by the weekend.
+Typically 75-90 people attend the entire week, with more joining us during the week.
 New families make new friends quickly, especially the children.

 Why do families return year after year?